Charpal/project1_news_analyzer/README.md

-# Wheel of Time News Analyzer
+# Wheel of Time News / Game of Thrones Analyzer

 ## Project Description

-This is a simple application that imports articles from the News API in order to analyze the data.
+This is a simple application that imports articles about the Wheel of Time and Game of Thrones series from the News API in order to analyze data.

 ## Technologies Used

 * Hadoop MapReduce